nexvium/prodosfs/README.md

 ## Pseudo-files

 The file system includes support for fake or synthetic files that don't actually exist in the disk image but are generated dynamically.
-The only such file currently is `.CATALOG`, which exists implicitly in every directory.
-It can be read to view the directory contents in a similar format to the output of the ProdDOS `CATALOG` command:
+The only such file currently is `.CATALOG`, which can be read in any directory to view a directory listing in a similar format to the output of the ProdDOS `CATALOG` command:

 ```
 $ cat APPLEWORKS/.CATALOG